Davy Crockett Pure Old Bourbon

 P. Edwin was also known as one of the best salesmen in the trade and was extremely well-liked.
 He was a member of St. Paul’s Catholic Church in Owensboro and he and his wife were one of the 1890 donors of the bell for the church, which was the largest in Owensboro at that time.
 His name is engraved on it.
 The bell was still being used by St. Paul’s in 2016.

 There was only one brand of bourbon solely owned by P. E. Payne which was called Davy Crockett.
 It was the only brand he did not sell with the Monarch brothers.
-It was distributed by Hey, Grauerholz & Co. in San Francisco, California, a city that Payne traveled to quite frequently.
+It was distributed by the sole agents, Hey, Grauerholz & Co. in San Francisco, California, a city that Payne traveled to quite frequently.
+This relationship is embossed on the bottle and repeated in advertising.

 Regarding the sole agents for Davy Crockett Bourbon, we see that John Hey was working in the early years as a porter for the wholesale wine and liquor company, Kelly, Henderson & Gilchrist in San Francisco.
 In 1883, he set out on his own and developed a partnership with Henry J. Grauerholz and Henry Faust that lasted until 1887.
 Faust dropped off and Hey, Grauerholz & Co. was formed in 1888.
 They were located at 105-107 California in 1884 and 1885 and 215 Sacramento from 1886 to 1896.
 They moved to 224 Front Street from 1897 to 1905.
 It was during this period that they were the sole agents for Davy Crockett Pure Old Bourbon.
 It is written that the great San Francisco earthquake of 1906 greatly disrupted business.

-Support Images: Fully labeled example and color trade mark from Richard Burgarella.
+Support Image: Fully labeled example and color trademark from Richard Burgarella.

 Read: The Richard Monarch Story from Those Pre-Pro Whiskey Men! by Jack Sullivan